 Ours is a program for young people who want to live an experience and learn a new language, customs and traditions of a country or, more simply, discover a new way of living.
 Being an au-pair means living in a family and actively taking part in it in exchange for a babysitting job.
 Your experience with children can be minimal, either from regular baby-sitting or caring for younger siblings.

 Obviously, the stay won’t be a holiday, but equally offers a lot of free time.
 Au-pairs meet new friends, visit interesting places and, at the same time, significantly increase their language skills.

 Au-pairs are between the ages of 18 and 40 and they can be compared, functionally, to family members who help in the house.
 Therefore, they should be treated with respect and kindness.
 They will receive room and board (if possible their own bedroom) and a monthly wage for their personal expenses (pocket money – argent de poche) included in the financial terms detailed below.
 They will also have the right to follow their religious beliefs.

-The usual period of stay in the family varies from 1 to 12 months or from 1 to 4 months in the summer and you can leave at any time of the year.
+The usual period of stay in the family varies from 1 to 12 months or from 1 to 4 months in the summer and you can host at any time.

 The au-pair works no more than 6 hours a day, for a maximum of 30 hours a week.

 The tutor works no more than 5-6 hours a day, for a maximum of 20-30 hours a week.

 The Mother’s help works no more than 8 hours a day, for a maximum of 45 hours a week.

 Everybody has the right to two days off from either Monday to Friday or the entire weekend.
 A maximum of two weekly evening babysitting sessions are planned.